Greece confers PM Modi with Grand Cross of the Order of Honour | Law-Order

 - Greece

-Prime minister Narendra Modi was conferred with the prestigious Grand Cross of the Order of Honour by Greek President Katerina N Sakellaropoulou on Friday, a special honour reflecting the strength of the India-Greece partnership.
+Prime minister Narendra Modi was conferred with the prestigious Grand Cross of the Order of Honour by Greek President Katerina N Sakellaropoulou on Friday, becoming the first foreign Head of Government to receive the honour.

 The honour is bestowed by the Greek president to prime ministers and eminent personalities who, by reason of their distinguished position, have contributed to enhancing the stature of Greece.

-In a tweet, Modi thanked President Sakellaropoulou, and the Government and people of Greece for conferring upon him The Grand Cross of the Order of Honour.
+Modi, on behalf of the people of India, thanked Sakellaropoulou and the Government and people of Greece for this special honour, the release said.

-''This shows the respect the people of Greece have towards India,'' he said, sharing a picture of the event.

 The citation, according to pmindia.gov.in website, says, “In the person of Prime Minister Narendra Modi, an honour is bestowed upon the friendly people of India.”
 “On the occasion of this visit, the Greek State Honours the Prime Minister of India, a statesman who has tirelessly promoted the global reach of his country and who works systematically for India’s economic progress and prosperity, bringing about bold reforms.
 A statesman who has brought environmental protection and climate change among the top priorities of international activity,” it states.